 “Captain Percy!”
 Cassandra called up to the control room where Percy still sat fiddling with the controls to her boat.
 “I hear something.”

 Percy slid down the ladder and picked up the second sonar headset and put it on.
-Cassandra, rolled the mics back and forth across the direction of the contact, and settled them in on the strongest signal.
+Cassandra rolled the mics back and forth across the direction of the contact, and settled them in on the strongest signal.

 “Is that Captain Shakes?”
 Cassandra asked doubtfully.

-“That can’t be fucking Shakes, it sounds like a supertanker or an aircraft carrier or something.
+“That can’t be fucking Shakes.
+It sounds like a supertanker or an aircraft carrier or something.
 Go get Hemi.
 I think he should hear this.”

-Cassandra went off to the galley leaving Percy listening to the contact.
-She came back with Hemi holding a tin cup with the dregs of cold coffee in the bottom.
+Cassandra went off to the galley, leaving Percy listening to the contact.
+She came back with Hemi, who held a tin cup with the dregs of cold coffee in the bottom.
 He slipped the headphones on and stood there, his coffee cup tilting around his fingers, staring at the gauges on the sonar and watching them bobble up and down.
-He flipped some filters on, and listened again.
+He flipped some filters on and listened again.

 “Well,” Hemi said, “that is strange.
 It does sound like a tanker or something big just from sheer volume.
-But it is moving very fast, too fast for a big ship…” He paused listening again.
-“It is closer now, and I can hear the prop revolutions… the frequencies are all wrong.
+But it is moving very fast, too fast for a big ship . . .”
+He paused listening again.
+“It is closer now, and I can hear the prop revolutions . . .
+The frequencies are all wrong.
 The prop is spinning too fast, and sounds small, not like a big ship screw.”

 “Shakes was planning to modify the Gnat to be louder—you think that could be what his boat sounds like now?”
 Percy asked.

-“If that is Shakes, the job has been overdone…”
+“If that is Shakes, the job has been overdone . . .”

 “Really?
 You think it’s fuckin’ possible Shakes overdid it, do you?”
 Percy rolled her eyes.
-“Maybe instead of the sound of the Gnat masquerading for the Prospect, the Gnat will just drown out everything in a ten mile radius.”
+“Maybe instead of the sound of the Gnat masquerading for the Prospect, the Gnat will just drown out everything in a ten-mile radius.”

-“I just…” Hemi started, “just cannot believe that such a small boat could…” he paused listening again.
+“I just . . .”
+Hemi started, “just cannot believe that such a small boat could . . .” he paused listening again.
 “No, I am more sure of it now.
-The more detail I can hear, the more it makes sense that it is a very very loud, small boat, not a big ship.
+The more detail I can hear, the more it makes sense that it is a very, very loud, small boat, not a big ship.
 Though he does have it tuned so low that from a distance anyone who is not skilled on sonar might easily be fooled into thinking the contact is displacing an enormous amount of water.
-Good job with the identification Cassandra.”
+Good job with the identification, Cassandra.”

 Cassandra held onto a large and genuine smile.